garcia/ddrguide/content/articles/home-setup-and-resources.md

 * [yuisin’s YouTube channel|https://www.youtube.com/channel/UCyrf1KnurHCOaz69FVoZXfA] has hundreds of videos of DDR charts with assist tick turned on.
 Great for studying at home or on the go.
 * [RemyWiki|https://remywiki.com/] is a wiki-style resource for all kinds of information about DDR and all Bemani games.
 Learn how to unlock songs, look up your favorite artists, or see detailed step counts and BPMs.
 * [true BPM|http://truebpm.dance/] visualizes [glossary:BPM changes|BPM change] over time for every DDR song, and even recommends speed mods given a preferred reading speed.
-* [DDRCommunity|http://ddrcommunity.com/] is a news and event site, helpful for following live and upcoming tournaments or keeping up with the latest official news from [glossary:Konami] in English.
+* [DDRCommunity|http://ddrcommunity.com/] is a news and event site, helpful for following live and upcoming tournaments or keeping up with the latest official news from Konami in English.